vjoel/tupelo/README.md

 The nil wildcard matches anything.
 The Range, Regexp, and Class entries function as wildcards because of the way they define the #=== (match) method.
 See ruby docs for general information on "threequals" matching.

+Every tuple can also be used as a template.
+The template:

+    [4, 7, "foobar", "xyz"]

+matches itself.

 Here's a template for matching some hash tuples:

     {name: String, location: "home"}